 You can go and play with the PaintWeb demo at the

 For packaging I use a Makefile, YUICompressor,

-inlines the PNG images using data URIs.
-This
+script inlines the PNG images using data URIs.
+This helps a

 files, 33.9 KB;

 - A total of 70 files, 703.7 KB.